ChronoVortex/GO-BALLISTIC-/README.md

 --- ADDITIONS ---

-- Add new drone images
+- (RAVEN) Add new drone images
-- Add railgun, AP gauss, gauss drone, rail drone and machinegun drone sector-specific rarities
+- (RAVEN) Add railgun, AP gauss, gauss drone, rail drone and machinegun drone sector-specific rarities
-- Add machinegun array code
+- (CNVTX)* Add machinegun array code
-- Add assault gauss code
+- (CNVTX)* Add assault gauss code
-- Add about a billion more events
+- (CNVTX) Add about a billion more events

+* I need your input on this before I do it.

 --- FIXES ---

-- See if Biohazard063 will test the weapon balance
+- (CNVTX) See if Biohazard063 will test the weapon balance
-- Test the events!
+- (CNVTX) Test the events!

 --- FOR LATER ---

-- Full CE compatability patch
+- (CNVTX) Full CE compatability patch
-  - CE sector-specific rarities
+  - (CNVTX) CE sector-specific rarities
-  - CE ranged weapon events
+  - (CNVTX) CE ranged weapon events